Office: 414 Kent Hall

 Phone: (212) 854-2510

-Feng Li, associate professor of Early Chinese History and Archaeology, received his MA (1986) from the Institute of Archaeology, Chinese Academy of Social Sciences, and Ph.D (2000) from the University of Chicago.
-He is both a historian of Early China specializing in inscriptions of the Shang-Zhou period, and an active field archaeologist.
-Among his recent publications are: Landscape and Power in Early China: The Crisis and Fall of the Western Zhou 1045-771 BC (Cambridge 2006); Bureaucracy and the State in Early China: Governing the Western Zhou (Cambridge 2008).
-The first addresses the complex relationship between geography and political process in the weakening and collapse of a prominent Bronze-Age state, and the second examines the performance of the earliest bureaucracy in China and the evolving nature of the early Chinese state.
-His co-edited volume (with David Branner), Writing and Literacy in Early China (UW Press, forthcoming) is the first systematic effort to define the social dimensions of literacy in Early China.
-His works consider both textual-epigraphic and material evidence and attempt general interpretations of Bronze-Age society and culture.
-He has been directing Columbia's first archaeological survey and excavation project in China (Shandong) since 2006, and co-chairs the Columbia Early China Seminar.
-Publication list found at the Center for Archaeology.
+Professor of Early Chinese History and Archaeology.
+Professor Li received his MA (1986) from the Institute of Archaeology, Chinese Academy of Social Sciences, and Ph.D.
+(2000) from the University of Chicago.
+He also did Ph.D. work in the University of Tokyo (1991).
+He is both a historian of Early China specializing in bronze inscriptions of the Shang-Zhou period, and an active field archaeologist.
+His past books include Landscape and Power in Early China: The Crisis and Fall of the Western Zhou 1045-771 BC (Cambridge 2006); Bureaucracy and the State in Early China: Governing the Western Zhou (Cambridge 2008).
+The first addresses the complex relationship between geography and political processes in the collapse of a prominent Bronze-Age state, and the second examines the performance of the earliest bureaucracy in China and the nature of the early Chinese state.
+His recent publications include Writing and Literacy in Early China (co-edited with David Branner; UW Press, forthcoming); Early China: A Social and Cultural History (Cambridge 2013).
+Professor Li’s work engages both epigraphic-textual and material evidence and offers question-led interpretations of Bronze-Age society and culture in comparative frameworks.
+He directed Columbia's first archaeological field project in China in 2006-2011, and is currently preparing for publication of the project’s bilingual monographic report: Guicheng: A Study of the Formation of States on the Jiaodong Peninsula in Late Bronze-Age China, 1000-500 BCE.
+He founded and co-chaired the Columbia Early China Seminar since 2002.
+See his personal website for a fuller list of publications.

 Office: 508 Kent Hall